ucn-triumf/UCNanalysis/ucndata/docs/ucnrun.md

 - `bool` - true if check passes, else false.

 Checks:
-    Do the self.SLOW_TREES exist and have entries?
+    Do the settings.SLOW_TREES exist and have entries?
     Are there nonzero counts in UCNHits?

 #### Signature